 Marketable securities measured at fair value were categorized in Level 1 and Level 3.
-The carrying values of accounts payable and accrued liabilities, due to related parties and loan payable approximate their fair values due to the short period to maturity.
+The carrying values of accounts payable and accrued liabilities and due to related parties approximate their fair values due to the short period to maturity.
 Reclamation bonds are non-interest-bearing, have no maturity date and their carrying values approximate fair value.